gscontras/ESSLLI-2016/chapters/4-1-generics.md

 ---
 layout: subchapter
 title: Generic language
-description: "This is a test"
+description: "Understanding generic language"
 ---

+# Under development

+## Code boxes may or may not run

 ### Generic language

-This is a model of generic language used in reft:tessler2016manuscript.
+This is a model of generic language used in reft:tessler2016manuscript .

 The model takes the generic [[K has F]] to mean the prevalence of property F within kind K --- i.e., P(F | K) --- is above some threshold.